 Substantial understatement of income tax.
-For an individual, income tax is substantially understated if the omitted amount exceeds the greater of:
+For an individual, income tax is substantially understated if the understatement of tax exceeds the greater of:

-- 1) 10% of the correct tax, or - 2) \$5,000.
+- ₹ 10% of the correct tax, or - ÿ \$5,000.

 Information reporting penalties.
 Any person who does not file an information return or a complete and correct information return with the IRS by the due date is subject to a penalty for each failure.
 A penalty applies to information returns as follows: